Risusagi/memory/README.md

 # Memory
-> Simple game where a player searches for pairs of cards with the same picture.
+> A simple game where a player searches for pairs of cards with the same picture.

 ## Table of contents
 - [Memory](#memory)